 dotfiles status dotfiles add .vimrc dotfiles add .bashrc # etc... dotfiles commit -m "Initial commit"

-But I cannot puds these changes anywhere yet.
+But I cannot push these changes anywhere yet.

-Unlikely the writer of the article, I don’t want to put an ssh daemon on my main machine, instead I want to have the dotfile repository on my server.
-How to get it there?
-I have some experience with a) github and b) local git repositories, but this is new.
+Unlike the writer of the article, I don't want to put an ssh daemon on my main machine, instead I want to have the dotfile repository on my server, which is a different machine than those that are going to benefit from the shared dotfiles.
+How do I get it there?
+I have some experience with both github and local git repositories, but this is new.
 Do I need to set up a git server?
 It seems no, I can do it all over SSH, which is already working on all ends.
 This actually aids my wish for remote but private access.

 Nevertheless, the official git guide recommends setting up a separate git user.
 Done.
 Setting up (the git user's) SSH keys is a piece of cake by now.
 For those who don't think so, this is the ultimate set of instructions.
 Now initialize a bare repository:

 git@localhost:~$ mkdir dotfiles && cd dotfiles git@localhost:~/dotfiles$ git init Initialized empty Git repository in /home/git/dotfiles/.git/

 But how to get the original repository on my home machine onto the server, so it becomes push- and pullable?
 After some trial and error, I ended up using the exact method described in this answer:

 - locally clone --bare the repo (i used the previous created alias for that, so the command was